You don't have any saved vehicles!

 The Grand Cherokee starts out at a lower MSRP than the Ford Explorer, and you’ll get more standard interior features.
 Uconnect® is standard and will allow you to always stay connected on Gatesville roads, while Apple CarPlay® and Android Auto™ allow for smartphone integration.
 As if that weren’t enough, you’ll also have the luxury of a Harmon Kardon® premium sound system.

 In the Explorer, standard features include FordPass™ Connect and Ford SYNC® 3, but if you’d like to get additional features, you’ll again need to upgrade to a pricier package.
+Explore the different features and capabilities of each Jeep Grand Cherokee configuration when you visit Allen Samuels Dodge Chrysler Jeep Ram FIAT today, and see why it’s a vehicle that can’t be beaten.

 After comparing the Grand Cherokee vs. Ford Explorer, we hope your decision will be pretty simple!
 When you’re ready to get behind the wheel, contact us to schedule a test drive in the Grand Cherokee.
 If you’re almost settled on the Grand Cherokee but fear it may be too large for your needs, compare it to its smaller companion, the Jeep Cherokee.
 While you’re at it, continue your research when you explore the 7,200-pound towing capacity of the Grand Cherokee.